Ovesh101/Jobify-Main/README.md

   - **Node.js**: A JavaScript runtime for the server side.
 It handles backend logic and API routes.
   - **Express.js**: A lightweight web application framework for Node.js, used to create RESTful APIs.
   - **MongoDB**: A NoSQL database used to store data related to users, roles, permissions, and jobs.
   - **JWT (JSON Web Tokens)**: For user authentication and authorization.
-It is used for securely transmitting information between the front end and backend.
+It is used for securely transmitting information between the front end and back end.

 - **Cloud Storage**:
   - **Cloudinary**: A cloud-based image and video management platform used for handling file uploads in the application.